NVGS: Neural Visibility for Occlusion Culling in 3D Gaussian Splatting: Experiments

 \subsection{Results}

-We present a qualitative visual comparison in \cref{fig:visual_comparison} comparing our approach to baseline 3DGS and V3DG~\cite{Yang2025V3DG}.
+We present a qualitative visual comparison in \cref{fig:visual_comparison} comparing our approach to the reference, gsplat, and V3DG~\cite{Yang2025V3DG}.
 Our method reaches near-perfect reconstruction while significantly reducing the number of Gaussians.
 In \cref{fig:graph_comparison}, we show how the number of Gaussians, the FPS, and the FLIP metric change over distance.
-We want to point out that for \textsc{DonutSea} and \textsc{Forest}, the majority of Gaussians are located on the glazing of the donut($\sim$75\%), and the crown of the trees($\sim$66\%).
-With most views taken from above, the number of Gaussians we can prune using occlusion is lower than for scenes with more balanced assets, such as in \textsc{Crowd}, as demonstrated by \cref{fig:graph_comparison}.
-Our approach discards the majority of these occluded Gaussians.
-Due to V3DG halving the number of Gaussians per level, they can use fewer Gaussians with the overhead of having to calculate which clusters to use.
+We want to point out that for \textsc{DonutSea} and \textsc{Forest}, the majority of Gaussians are located on the glazing of the donut ($\sim$75\%), and the crown of the trees ($\sim$66\%).
+With most views taken from above, the number of Gaussians we prune using occlusion is lower than for scenes with more balanced assets, such as in \textsc{Crowd}, as demonstrated by \cref{fig:graph_comparison}.
+Due to V3DG halving the number of Gaussians per level, they use fewer Gaussians, but incur the overhead of calculating which clusters to use.
 For distances of low to medium range, we achieve higher rendering speeds than both V3DG and gsplat with radius clipping enabled.
-For further distances, V3DG catches up, as the difference in the number of Gaussians becomes more significant.
-The graph clearly illustrates the complementary nature between LoD and occlusion culling as V3DG starts to increase in speed, as our approach slows down over distance.
+For further distances, V3DG catches up, as the difference in the number of Gaussians becomes more significant. \Cref{fig:graph_comparison} shows the complementary nature between LoD and occlusion culling.
+The FPS/Distance trends show that V3DG excels at long distances, due to its drastic reduction in the number of Gaussians at those distances.
+Ours excels at close and medium distances by culling occluded Gaussians.
+Replacing the bundles needed for close distances with our MLP thus offers a simple way to integrate the two methods to exploit their strengths.
 Regardless of distance, our approach outperforms gsplat with radius clipping and V3DG in terms of quality and VRAM usage.
-For \textsc{DonutSea}, the initial peak in FLIP can be explained by numerical differences between our instanced rasterizer and gsplat at the near plane, as this is the only scene where the camera goes inside objects.
-The inclusion of the MLP further increases FPS over our instanced rasterizer by an average of $\sim$10 FPS, showing the significant impact of discarding unused Gaussians.
-In \cref{fig:sh_comp}, we show that the increase in rendering speed when using the MLP becomes larger as the degrees of spherical harmonics used are increased.
-As our approach works on the original asset, this allows creators to use more complex per-Gaussian calculations while still benefiting from our occlusion culling method.
-On average across all assets, training the MLP takes around 3.3 minutes.
-Extracting the contribution data from the assets takes roughly 2 minutes, while training the model requires 1.3 minutes for 30.000 iterations.
-The result is then an MLP checkpoint that uses 18 kB, which, when compared to the size of the PLY, occupies less than 0.1\% of the total storage.
+For \textsc{DonutSea}, the initial peak in FLIP can be explained by numerical differences between our instanced rasterizer and gsplat at the near plane, as this is the only scene where the camera enters objects.
+The inclusion of the MLP further increases FPS by an average of $\sim$10 over our instanced rasterizer, demonstrating the significant impact of discarding unused Gaussians.
+In \cref{fig:sh_comp}, we show that the increase in rendering speed when using the MLP becomes larger as the degree of spherical harmonics used is increased.
+Besides the degree of Spherical Harmonics, other factors impact the value of our approach.
+In our supplementary, we discuss several factors and how they interact with both our method and the rasterizer's properties.
+As our approach works on the original asset, this allows creators to use more complex per-Gaussian calculations while still benefiting from our occlusion culling method. \Cref{tab:build_time} shows the full training times for all datasets compared to V3DG.
+For our method, approximately 25\% of the time is spent on visibility extraction, and about 75\% on training the MLP.
+The result is an MLP checkpoint that uses 18 kB, which, compared to the model's total size, occupies less than 0.1\% of the storage.